mbaze/Z80-Bits/deferred-signed-mul.md

 Skip  djnz  Mul
 ```

 Could we avoid bookkeeping entirely and defer the correction until after the multiplication completes?
-The key issue
+The key insight
 is how the unsigned multiplier interprets the most significant bit: instead of contributing −128, it contributes +128.
 Whenever a sign bit is set, the multiplier overestimates its value by 256.
 The error term introduced by a negative A
 is therefore 256 * B, and the same logic applies to A when B is negative.